Rob-Owen/eleventy-base-blog/content/apps/orbit/orbit.md

 ## The Orbit Philosphy

 Mainstream task management apps encourage you to capture all actions, assign due dates and schedule workloads against planned personal capacity.
-This is great in a workplace, however intense GTD-style timeboxing is a poor fit for our personal lives where deep goals should fit flexibly around regular employment, school, health, family and/or everything else in our lives.
+This is great in a workplace, however I find intense GTD-style timeboxing is a poor fit for our personal lives where deep goals should fit flexibly around regular employment, school, health, family and/or everything else.
 Live is complicated and unpredictable, and I find it demoralising to see a list of menial chores with overdue dates against them.

 Orbit is a tool for managing personal, non-urgent productivity.
-Inspired by proven pen-and-paper methods, Orbit's core features revolve around **prioritisation** and **daily review**.
+Orbit's core features revolve around **prioritisation** and **daily review**.

 ### Prioritisation